delingren/walle/firmware.md

 1. If an animation has reached its target value, we remove it from the list.
 1. We also read input from all the sources (remote control and pushbutton) and queue animations as needed.

+## Remote Control

 ### Libraries

-* DYPlayer
-* IRRemote
-* Servo.
-This is part of RP2040 board SDK and it uses PIO instead of PWM.
-There is no need to enlist it as a submodule.
+Instead of relying on Arduino IDE's library manager, I enlisted DYPlayer and IRRemote libraries as submodules and froze them at the current version.
+So that it's more self contained and resistant to future breaking changes to these libraries.
+The Servo library, however, is part of RP2040 board SDK which uses PIO instead of PWM.
+There is no need to enlist it as a submodule, unless I also enlist the whole SDK, which is unnecessarily complicated.

-## Remote Control